ReactionLouisiana

 Posted on 12:00 PM by Unknown

-By Richard K. BarryJust kidding about politics being complicated.
-It's simple really.
-There are just a few basic rules, one of which is that politicians shouldn't draw undue attention to measures they support that are highly unpopular with their constituents.
-See?
-Simple."Embattled" Senator Mark Pryor (D-Ark.) gets that, which is why he is making himself scarce when Bill Clinton comes to Arkansas to talk about how great ObamaCare is.
+"Embattled" Senator Mark Pryor (D-Ark.) gets that, which is why he is making himself scarce when Bill Clinton comes to Arkansas to talk about how great ObamaCare is.
 Pryor's press aide is saying that the senator has a prior commitment so won't be able to attend.
-Yes, he has a very...
+Yes, he has a very important meeting with political prudence, which will keep him out of town.

 Read More